BIG-RAT/jamfcpr/README.md

 Application log is available in ~/Library/Logs/jamfcpr/

 ## History

+- 2021-06-30 v3.1.0:  Add ability to save passwords to the keychain.
+Add option to compare backages by size.
+Preserve compare results when sorting by name/size.
+Catch and report on failed uploads.

 - 2021-06-22 v3.0.0:  Add support for using AWS (non-JCDS) as a source package distribution server.
 Allow up to 3 simultaneous uploads.
 Present different icons to identify missing packages or non-matching checksums between source and destination.
 Correct issue where JCDS was not identified if SSO was enabled and Replicate was clicked before Compare.
 Preserve display name while copying.